jeff-loughlin/Denon/README.md

 The web interface is basic and ugly.
 It does what I need it to, but a fancier (and mobile-friendly) interface would be nice.
 That's on the to-do list.

+The serial protocol supports two-way communication, both in the form of a query/response system, and an event-based system.
+The command line program supports the query/response model using the -response flag, which tells it to wait for a response after sending a command.
+You can use the -cmd and -response flags to send explicit commands to the reciever that the program doesn't actively support, and read back responses from the receiver, for example:

+denon -cmd="CVC?" -response

+will cause the receiver to respond with the current center channel volume.
+The web interface uses this in a very basic way to set the volume and surround parameter sliders appropriately when the page loads.
+Event-based communication causes the receiver to send information over the serial port in response to changes at the receiver end (e.g. if someone turns the volume knob on the receiver, it will send a series of "MVnn" events over the serial port reflecting the new volume setting).
+The program doesn't support event based communication, but it could probably be made to work in conjunction with another program that opens the serial port in read-only mode and processes events.
+I'll leave that project for another day...

 Other suggestions, bug reports, and pull requests are welcome.